GLopezMUZH/ABM_NurseSchedullingModel/Case definitions.md

 Task:
 - Evaluate Shift Coverage over Agent satisfaction penalty for shift stability
 - Evaluate Agent Satisfaction over Agent satisfaction penalty for shift stability using shift stability function

+**4. Utility function that maximizes uniform shift assignment distribition to agents**

+Situation:
+- 70% more nure availability on week days as weekends
+- Shift requirements higher on Friday 3rd Shift (3S), Saturday 1S and 3S, Sunday 3S
+- Beta = 0.8

+Task:
+- Evaluate Shift Coverage over ??
+- Evaluate Agent Satisfaction over ??

+**5. Utility function that reduces overstaffing of agents**

+Situation:
+- 70% more nure availability on week days as weekends
+- Shift requirements higher on Friday 3rd Shift (3S), Saturday 1S and 3S, Sunday 3S
+- Beta = 0.8
+- Maximal number of nurses required in one shift = 7

+Task:
+- Evaluate Shift Coverage over Number of Nurses
+- Evaluate Agent Satisfaction over Number of Nurses using default function and shift stability function

+Expected results:
+- Several nurses will have a very low degree of satisfaction (the over-staffed)